red5pro/streaming-html5/README.md

 | **[Reconnect](src/page/test/subscribeReconnect)**
 | :-----
-| _Demonstrates the failover mechanism of the Red5 Pro HTML SDK to select a subscriber based on browser support and to auto-reconnect on close of broadcast or loss of connection._
+| _Demonstrates the failover mechanism of the Red5 HTML SDK to select a subscriber based on browser support and to auto-reconnect on close of broadcast or loss of connection._

 | **[Renegotiation Policy](src/page/test/subscribeRenegotiationPolicy/)**
 | :-----